wgillaspy/site-bigbuckracing-com/README.md

 HTML files can be found in /build/html

 #### [Deployment]
-PRs to main will be built on demand.
+PRs to main will be built on merge.